 Today they are also called tortelli with a tail – con la coda – or turteil cun la cuà in the local dialect or Petrarca’s tortelli.
 A similar type of tortelli also exists with two ‘tails’ giving it a distinctive bonbon shape.
 These, however, are known more commonly as ‘caramelle’ or sweets (candies) in Italian.

-Tortelli Piacentini are traditionally made, like other fresh pasta, with flour, eggs, water and salt.
+Tortelli Piacentini are traditionally made, like other fresh pasta, with flour, eggs, oil and salt.
 They are then filled with a mixture of ricotta, spinach, nutmeg and Grana Padano cheese.
 The shape is obtained by cutting small circles out of rolled out pasta dough, placing a small amount of filling in the middle of each circle and then folding, plaiting and pleating the pasta shapes is done by hand.
 I definitely want to try making these tortelli.
 But I know they're not easy and have to practice first!

-The tortelli are then cooked in boiling salted water and served with melted butter, sage and grated grana or parmesan.
-This recipe for serving pasta, which Italians call ‘pasta burro e salvia’, is very simple to make and requires few ingredients.
+The tortelli are then cooked in boiling salted water and traditionally served with melted butter, sage and grated grana or Parmesan.
+This recipe for serving pasta, which Italians call ‘pasta al burro e salvia’, is very simple to make and requires few ingredients.
 It is also very popular with other filled pastas such as tortelloni, especially when the filling is also ricotta and spinach or pumpkin or potato and pancetta.

 Where I ate this dish.